 In Nintendo 3DS games like Tomodachi Life and Animal Crossing, gamers can add avatars by scanning Mii QR Codes.
 A Mii is a free-form digital avatar which can be created using the Mii Maker on the 3DS or the Mii Channel on the Wii.

-Each Mii comes with a QR Code to allow gamers to share Miis between them.
+Each Mii comes with a QR Code to allows gamers to share Miis between them.

-Nintendo’s Mini-NES, launched in July 2016, comes with a set of 30 games.
-The list includes games such as Doctor Mario, Double Dragon 2- the revenge, Pac-Man, Super Mario Bros.
+Nintendo’s Mini-NES, launched in July 2016 comes with a set of 30 games.
+The list includes games like- Doctor Mario, Double Dragon 2- the revenge, Pac-Man, Super Mario Bros.
 (1-3).

 Each game comes with a unique QR Code on the screen.
 When scanned, it will lead the player to copies of original instruction books for each game.